roydegeest/rakwireless-docs/docs/en-us/quick-start/rak811-breakout/interfacing-with-rak811-breakout.md

 In order for you to be able to interface with the RAK811 LPWAN Breakout Module with your Windows Machine, you need to download the RAK Serial Port Tool **[here](https://downloads.rakwireless.com/en/LoRa/Tools/RAK_SERIAL_PORT_TOOL_V1.2.1.zip).**

-::: warning Warning
+::: warning
-Before powering the RAK811 LPWAN Breakout Module , you should install the LoRa antenna first .
+:warning: Before powering the RAK811 LPWAN Breakout Module , you should install the LoRa antenna first .
 Not doing so might damage the board
 :::

 - Connect your RAK811 LPWAN Breakout Board with the following diagram below.